 PowerShell Command Prompt

 PowerShell is a next-generation command prompt for the Windows operations systems.
-It is a lot more advanced then MS-DOS command prompt.
+It is a lot more advanced than then MS-DOS command prompt.
 PowerShell provides complete programming and scripting environment which is tightly integrated with the .Net Framework and Windows operating system.
-PowerShell provides an alias for the Linux commands which makes migration from Linux command line or Bash to the PowerShell.
+PowerShell provides an alias for the Linux commands which makes migration from the Linux command line or Bash to the PowerShell.

 Open PowerShell Command Prompt

 We can open a PowerShell command prompt in different ways.
 First from the